 The meaning of the nearly unpronounceable name is explained in my first blog post ever, way back on April 19, 2003.
 “I Blog Therefore I Am…”.
 This first weblog was done in MovableType 2.661 which was first hoisted at its first home at http://jade.mcli.dist.maricopa.edu/alan/ but is now archived here as http://cogdogblog.com/alan/.

 Two years later, I moved the blog lock stock and hairball to the WordPress platform, which is what we are running now.
 As it was written, it was all rather easy, in all, maybe a 5 minute operation to import some 800+ old entries.
-And I am thankful to Audree for giving me hosting over at her place during 2006 — now the dog is hosted at DreamHost.
+And I am thankful to Audree for giving me hosting over at her place during 2006 — now the dog was hosted at DreamHost before joining friends and colleagues at an experiment called Hippiehosting.com that evolved to be Reclaimhosting.com.

 That’s some of the nuts and bolts, but whose paws are at the keyboard?